-We’re excited to welcome the fast, reliable, fully managed graph database service Amazon Neptune from Amazon Web Services (AWS) to the Cambridge Intelligence Technology Alliance – the group of organizations that helps us solve our customers’ connected data challenges.
+We’re excited to welcome the fast, reliable, fully-managed graph database service Amazon Neptune from Amazon Web Services (AWS) to the Cambridge Intelligence Technology Alliance – the group of organizations that helps us solve our customers’ connected data challenges.

-AWS is a rapidly growing business and their products power the infrastructure and systems behind more than a million organizations worldwide.
+AWS is a rapidly growing business and its products power the infrastructure and systems behind more than a million organizations worldwide.
 The release of Amazon Neptune – a fully managed graph database service – has made a fully managed, purpose-built graph database available to AWS customers.

 Since 2011, Cambridge Intelligence has been building award-winning graph visualization products to make the world safer.
 We’ve collaborated with Amazon Neptune customers on projects covering fraud, cyber security and supply chain management to help organizations reveal insight in their connected data.